MSc in Cognitive Behavioural Therapy (Clinical)

 Course structure

-There are currently four pathways for this highly specialist training:
+There are currently two pathways for this highly specialist training:

 The course structure will vary according to the specialist pathway chosen.
 Reading, completion of written assignments and presentations will be undertaken in addition to the teaching days.
 Many students find it effective to set aside at least six to seven hours a week for private study.

 There are ten, expert-led, small group clinical supervision sessions between November and May.
-Over the duration of the course, students are normally expected to engage in CBT with at least four patients with a significant trauma history, which has impacted on their current mental health presentation, and/or who have personality development issues that impair functioning.
-We expect patients to demonstrate complex, co-morbid and/or interpersonal difficulties.
+Over the duration of the course, you will normally be expected to engage in CBT with at least four patients with a significant trauma history, which has impacted on their current mental health presentation, and/or who have personality development issues that impair functioning.
+It is expected that these patients demonstrate complex, co-morbid and/or interpersonal difficulties.
 Therapy must demonstrate the Enhanced CBT skills and knowledge relevant to working with this population.
-Students are expected to complete therapy with at least one patient over the duration of the course, although we encourage students to arrange their caseloads so that more than one patient completes therapy before the end of this training.
+You will be expected to complete therapy with at least one patient over the duration of the course, although students are encouraged to arrange their caseloads so that more than one patient completes therapy before the end of this training.

 Coursework is spread over the period of training; four assignments are summative.